 - After unpacking and hanging, use your fingers to lightly re-organize into their hanging places.
 You can also lightly shake the wall hanging to help settle the strands.

-- These can hang from either a nail or a command strip.
-They're not usually too heavy, so it's pretty flexible.
+- These can hang from either a nail or a command strip because they're not too heavy.
+Just use your judgement :)

 - Wreaths are pretty simple.
 If your wreath arrives and the fringe looks a little "smooshed," you can use a comb to re-fluff it.

 - Wreaths work best either hanging from a nail by the inner circle, poking a nail into one of the looser knots, or by attaching a string to the wreath and hanging the string from a fixture.